carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 ```

 When importing from another file or library that is in the current namespace
-scope, the namespace may be omitted from the import.
-For example, an import
+path, the namespace may be omitted from the import.
+For example, an import of
 `Geometry.Point` may look like:

 ```carbon